A CMOS-compatible Ising Machine with Bistable Nodes: Background and Related Work

+This means that the system will generally evolve along a trajectory that minimizes the Lyapunov function~\cite{nonlinear_system_analysis}.
+As a result, the system's stable states represent good solutions that minimize the right hand side of Eq.~\ref{eqn:Lyap_kura}.
 On a closer inspection, we see the resemblance of Eq. \ref{eqn:Lyap_kura} and the Ising model (Eq. \ref{eqn:Ising}).
-Specifically, when all phases ($\phi_i$) are either 0 or $\pi$, the two formulae are the same.\footnote{Indeed, the formulation of Eq. \ref{eqn:Lyap_kura} is similar to the classic XY spin model (again ignoring external field): each spin can point to any direction along an ``XY" plane and thus can be represented by a phase ($\phi_i$).
+Specifically, when all phases ($\phi_i$) are either 0 or $\pi$, the two formulae are the same.\footnote{In fact, the formulation of Eq. \ref{eqn:Lyap_kura} is similar to the classic XY spin model (again ignoring external field): each spin can point to any direction along an ``XY" plane and thus can be represented by a phase ($\phi_i$).
 Ising model is thus a special case of the XY model.
 In other words, a system of coupled oscillators form an ``XY machine" (not an Ising machine).
 An XY state can be quantized into an Ising state ($\phi_i=0,\pi$) in a number of different ways.
-For the sake of this paper, let us simply imagine direct quantization which rounds the phase to the nearest multiple of $\pi$.} A number of oscillator-based Ising machines have been recently proposed~\cite{wang2019oim, 10.1145.3316781.3322473, chou_analog_2015}.
+For the sake of this paper, let us simply imagine direct quantization which rounds the phase to the nearest multiple of $\pi$.} A number of oscillator-based Ising machines have been recently proposed~\cite{wang2019oim, 10.1145.3316781.3322473, chou_analog_2015, wang2017oscillatorbased}.
 All these examples use LC tank oscillators.
 While this is a common practice for analog circuit designers and relatively straightforward for discrete-element prototypes, the use of LC tanks introduce non-trivial practical challenges in integrated circuit (IC) designs.
 The lack of high quality inductors and the usually high area costs of incorporating them are common challenges for integrated RF circuitry.
 These desktop Ising machines are a significant improvement (at least in size) over room-sized Ising machines.
 But, for genuine wide-spread applications, we believe a clean-slate IC-focused design is a valuable direction to pursue.
 Needless to say, we believe there will be significant cross-pollination of different approaches and future practice may very well be a confluence of multiple styles of Ising machines.